 Any good financial advisor will have an area of expertise.
 You want someone who has expertise working with people like you.
 If you’re about to retire, and they tell you they work with young families, maybe this isn’t the person for you.
-Find a financial advisor whose ideal client sounds very similar to your situation in terms of age, stage of life, and asset level.
+Find a financial advisor whose ideal client sounds very similar to your situation concerning age, stage of life, and asset level.

-2. Ask a Potential Financial Advisor How Long He or She Has Been Practicing
+2. Ask a Potential Financial Advisor How Long She Has Been Practicing

-Personally, I wouldn’t hire a financial advisor that has less than four years experience working as a financial planner.
+Don't hire a financial advisor that has less than four years of experience working as a financial planner.
 You’re talking about your life savings.
-A potential advisor may have years of experience as a CPA, or in the mortgage or banking industry, but that doesn’t mean they have expertise delivering financial planning advice where each area affects another.
+A potential advisor may have years of experience as a CPA, or in the mortgage or banking industry, but that doesn’t mean they have expertise in delivering financial planning advice where each area affects another.

-Many professional industries require internships or apprenticeships before you can be recognized as a professional, but as of yet the financial services industry does not have such a requirement, so to protect yourself, you need to set your own standard.
-(For an advisor to receive the CFP ® designation, they now must have three years of practical experience.
-Congrats to the CFP® board for raising the bar.)
+Many professional industries require internships or apprenticeships before you can be recognized as a professional, but as of yet the financial services industry does not have such a requirement, so to protect yourself, you need to set your standard.
+(For an advisor to receive the CFP designation, they must have three years of practical experience.
+Congrats to the CFP board for raising the bar!)

 Along with years of experience, you may wish to ask the advisor what subjects they are most interested in pursuing.
 Their answers should reflect subjects that are pertinent to their ideal client.
 If they say they work with retirees, but they are most interested in actively trading currencies, that should concern you.
 An advisor’s continuing education and professional interests should be aligned with the type of client they work with.

 3. Ask a Potential Financial Advisor to Explain a Concept to You